stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 ]
 ```

-The key change is, the second tab now points to our new `accelerometer` module.
+The key change is, the second tab now points to our new `geolocation` module.
 After the app refreshes on your device, you can check out the second tab to see that it has indeed updated.

 </section>
 <section class="docs-section" id="app-logic-in-the-controller">